Joseph Petrosino: Early years and family

-Giuseppe Petrosino was born in Padula, a comune in the province of Salerno, in the southern Italian region of Campania.
+Petrosino was born in Padula, a comune in the province of Salerno, in the southern Italian region of Campania.
 Young Giuseppe was sent with his cousin, Antonio Puppolo, to live with his grandfather in New York City.
 A streetcar accident took the life of his grandfather, and the two young cousins wound up in orphans/surrogates court.
 Rather than send the children to the orphanage, the judge took them home to his own family, and provided for the boys until relatives in Italy could be contacted and arrangements made to bring over family members.
-So, Joseph Petrosino and his cousin Anthony Puppolo lived with a "politically connected" Irish household for some time, which opened up educational and employment avenues not available to more recent immigrants, especially Italian ones.
+Petrosino and his cousin Anthony Puppolo lived with a "politically connected" Irish household for some time, which opened up educational and employment avenues not available to more recent immigrants, especially Italian ones.

 In 1874, the remainder of the Petrosino family immigrated to the United States.
 Petrosino married the widow Adelina Saulino (1869–1957) on January 6, 1908, with whom he had a daughter, Adelina Petrosino Burke (1908–2004), who gave birth to Susan Burke.
 Burke represented the Petrosino family at functions honoring the fallen NYPD hero.